rubikvn/RubikVNdotOrg/README.md

 ### Getting involved

 Shoot me an email at <vttrung12@gmail.com> and tell me which part of the project you'd be interested in.
 Or simply clone this repo, make some changes, create a pull request.
-If approved, you are automatically part of the team.
+If approved, you will be invited to the team.

 For a temporary alternative to Project Wiki, check `docs/developer_guide.md`